Juice930/Strangeness/README.md

 # Strangeness
+Algorithms used during my career.
-All my codes, C, Java, Python, Matlab, some VHDL and Verilog
+C, Java, Python, Matlab, some VHDL and Verilog